coggro/stars-without-number/gamelog.md

 When we leave, he will be consuming the remainder of his alcohol and getting so drunk that he will forget the majority of the conversation.
 When we accomplish what he's sent us to do, we will give him a passphrase, and give him a treasure to double his initial fortunes.
 We cannot bring it off Hartoum, but he could make that happen.

 The pre-tech can see things that travel over the speed of light.
 If we can locate and secure the observatory, he should be able to outmaneuver Shenkor and make us rich.
-The best he can tell us is that it's somewhere near Karomir, a simple village.
+The best he can tell us is that it's somewhere near Carromir, a simple village.
 Stories of the observatory are traced back to this village.
 We're probably not the only ones looking.
 He has some hard currency remaining to get us transport.
 We can't get our own ship, but should be able to get passage on a trading ship.
 We would have standard passenger fare.

 He believes he would be able to offer us 1MM credits of astronautical work at the shipyards - enough for a reasonably valuable ship.
 We agree, and he heads out to his kitchen.
 We put together an order for some extra stuff, and it should be delivered to the **Benorgu Beauty** - a medkit, a Hartoum survival kit, a shear rifle, 5 line shunts, trade metals, and a bioscanner.